vien105200318/web-seo-astro/src/content/blog/034-steam-page.md

 ---
-title: "Steam Page Setup: Going Official"
+title: "Steam Page - It's Official"
-description: "Tạo Steam page - game đang trở nên real"
+description: "Setting up the store page and paying the $100 fee"
-pubDate: 2024-07-20
+pubDate: 2024-07-22
-tags: ["steam", "marketing", "milestone"]
+tags: ["marketing", "steam", "business"]
 image: "/images/blog/034-cover.jpg"
 ---

-# Steam Page Live!
+# Steam Page - It's Official

-## The Process
+## The $100 Fee

-- Steam Direct fee: $100 (ouch but necessary)
+Paid the Steam Direct fee.
-- Capsule art, screenshots, trailer
-- Write store description (tiếng Anh + Việt)
-- Set tags: Horror, Indie, Atmospheric, Singleplayer, Story Rich
+It feels like a commitment ring.

+## Capsule Art

+I can't draw.
+Hired a Vietnamese artist on Fiverr for $50.
+Result: A haunting image of the grandmother's altar with a shadow behind.
+Perfect.

+## Description

+Wrote and rewrote the "About This Game".
+Focus on:
+- Vietnamese culture.
+- Atmospheric horror.
+- Non-linear story.

-## Wishlist Campaign
+## Wishlists

-Posted lên social media: "Wishlist để support!"
+Launched the page.

-Day 1: 50 wishlists
+Day 1: 100 wishlists.
-Week 1: 300 wishlists

-**Game đang thành real product.**

-## Emotional Impact

-Seeing game trên Steam = surreal.
-This is actually happening.
+Day 7: 500 wishlists.
+It's not viral, but it's a start.
+Every wishlist is a person waiting for my work.
+No pressure.